oletizi/purejava-midi-lib/README.md

 Android MIDI Library
 =============

+This is a fork of https://github.com/LeffelMania/android-midi-lib to mavenize it.

 This project is mainly for use with Android applications that do not have access to Java's javax.sound.midi library.
 However, it is a stand-alone Java library with no Android-specific dependencies or considerations.

 This code provides an interface to read, manipulate, and write MIDI files.
 "Playback" is supported as a real-time event dispatch system.
 This library does NOT include actual audio playback or device interfacing.